klahrich/chiefhustler/content/diary/investing-diary-0020.md

 Average free cash flow for the past 5 years is US$0.50M, or CA$0.63M.

-In other words, we can buy this company (enteprise value) for about one year and a half of average 5-year historical FCF.
+In other words, we can buy this company (enterprise value) for about one year and a half of the average 5-year historical FCF.

 ## Risks

 There are customer and supplier concentration risks.
 I don't know how easily Canaf can secure supply beyond 2030 (they don't own a mine) but if prices remain elevated for a few more quarters, maybe I don't care.
-On the customer front, they deal with two large customers mainly, with all the issues that entails.
+On the customer front, they deal with two large customers mainly, with all the issues it entails.

 ## Conclusion